gpeddle/leetcode-python-chatgpt-35/README.md

 ChatGPT 3.5 does TDD oriented solutions of leetcode problems using Python3.
 (a clone/mod of https://github.com/gpeddle/leetcode-python)

 This project uses the same approach outlined below, but using ChatGPT 3.5 as the code generator with a simple prompt sequence.

+Using this approach, I completed 10 problems in about an hour… but most of the time was spent on file copy/paste.
+The actual time the AI was involved is probably about 5 minutes.

+ChatGPT got everything right on its first attempt.

 ## Setup